Skip to content

 Svelte i18n Integration

 Comvi’s Svelte integration uses Svelte’s native store system for reactive translations.
-It supports both Svelte 4 (reactive $: declarations) and Svelte 5 (runes), and works with SvelteKit for SSR.
+It targets Svelte 5 (runes) and works with SvelteKit for SSR.

 Terminal window